-In the United States or in provinces with a particulate emissions limit (e.g.: US EPA), the use of open-door wood fireplace with a rigid fire screen is prohibited.
+In the United States or in provinces with a particulate emission limit (eg. US EPA), the use of woodstoves with the door open with a rigid firescreen is prohibited.

 This insert has been tested for use with an open door in conjunction with a fire screen, sold separately.
 The fire screen must be properly secured on the insert to avoid any risk of sparks damaging the flooring.
 When the fire screen is in use, do not leave the insert unattended to respond promptly in the event of smoke spillage into the room.
-Potential causes of smoke spillage are described in Section "10.
-The Venting System" of this manual.
-See "Appendix 5: Optional Fire Screen Installation" for installation instructions.
+Potential causes of smoke spillage are described in Section c10.The Venting System of this manual.
+See c"Appendix 5 Optional Fire Screen Installation" for installation instructions.